lhcb/starterkit-lessons/second-analysis-steps/advanced-dirac.md

 ```

-Now you can submit this task again and monitor the results. `cat __GangaInputData.txt__` is included so you can inspect which files are passed between transforms.
+Now you can submit this task again and monitor the results. `cat __GangaInputData.txt__` is included so you can inspect which files are passed between Transforms.

 {% callout "Units Changing Order" %}

 You should notice when running this script that the unit `U:0` that generates the gaussian is not the unit that makes the histograms.
 This should be `U:2`.
-This is because units are tied to their Transforms so `U:0` of the second Transform is simply the second to run.
+This is because units are tied to their Transforms so `U:0` of the second Transform is simply the first to run.
 For a full breakdown of what units are running each step, with what data, you can use

 ```
 tasks(task_num).overview()
 ```

 to see a full breakdown.
 {% endcallout %}